Bulk Universality for Unitary Matrix Models: Abstract

 \section{Abstract}

-We give a proof of universality in the bulk of spectrum of unitary matrix models, assuming that the potential is globally $C^{2}$ and locally $C^{3}$ function (see Theorem \ref{MainThm}).
+A proof of universality in the bulk of spectrum of unitary matrix models, assuming that the potential is globally $C^{2}$ and locally $C^{3}$ function (see Theorem \ref{MainThm}), is given.
 The proof is based on the determinant formulas for correlation functions in terms of polynomials orthogonal on the unit circle.
-We do not use asymptotics of orthogonal polynomials.
-We obtain the $sin$-kernel as a unique solution of a certain non-linear integro-differential equation.
+The $sin$-kernel is obtained as a unique solution of a certain nonlinear integro-differential equation without using asymptotics of orthogonal polynomials.
+3mm